 Completion Coaching Community

 We’d like to introduce you to YOUR Completion Coaching Community specifically designed to work with you, BC African American Students.

-- Lead: Paula Parks, Faculty - English
+- Lead: Paula Parks, Faculty, English

-- Community Mentors
+- BC and Community Mentors

 Support Groups and Activities